calculix/CalculiX-Examples/Test/Beam/README.md

 Tested with CGX 2.19 / CCX 2.19

-+ Test of coupling with beam nodes
++ Test of how to couple structures to beam nodes in an average sense
-+ Distributing and kinematic coupling
-+ Distributing coupling of translations and rotations or translations only
 + Reference nodes with and without knots

 Observations:
 + None of the methods can couple the rotations of a beam node (knot or not a knot) to a surface.
-+ Distributing coupling makes the mean displacement of the surface equal to the displacement of the reference node.
 + Kinematic coupling pin-joines the reference node to the surface.
-+ Issue in 2.19: Definition of distributed coupling has changed.
-Input files need to be adjusted.
-For now, they exhibit no coupling at all.

 File                          | Contents